-In some cases, a new pair of shoes may be drastically different from the ones your Pedorthist fit your orthotics to originally.
+In some cases, a new pair of shoes may be drastically different from the ones your Pedorthist fit your orthotics to initially.
 In these cases, your Pedorthist may be able to completely overhaul your orthotic devices to fit into your new footwear.
 These changes may need to be done at our central fabrication facility, rather than in the clinic.

 How Do I Know if My Orthotics Fit Correctly in My Shoes?

 Your custom orthotics should fit comfortably and securely with your feet inside your shoes.
-Always remove the sock liner or footbed from any shoe you want to use your orthotics in before inserting your orthotics.
-The front of your orthotics should slide in smoothly and fit comfortably into the front of your shoes without any bunching or wrinkling.
-If the orthotic is too long, wide or a different shape, you can carefully trace the sock liner that you removed and trim it with scissors.
+Always remove the sock liner or footbed from any shoe you want to use with your orthotics.
+The orthotics should slide in smoothly and fit comfortably into the front of your shoes without any bunching or wrinkling.
+If the orthotic is too long, wide or in a different shape, carefully trace the original sock liner you removed overtop then use that as a guide to trim the new ones with scissors.

 Can I Wear My Orthotics in Any Shoe?

-How Often Should I Visit my Pedorthist?
+How Often Should I Visit My Pedorthist?